Norfolk Naval Shipyard’s Test and Tagout Division Supports USS Harry S. Truman (CVN 75) Availability and Sea Trials

 |0

-This work, Norfolk Naval Shipyard’s Test and Tagout Division Supports USS Harry S. Truman (CVN 75) Availability and Sea Trials [Image 3 of 3], by Troy Miller, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Norfolk Naval Shipyard’s Test and Tagout Division Supports USS Harry S. Truman (CVN 75) Availability and Sea Trials, by Troy Miller, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Norfolk Naval Shipyard’s Test and Tagout Division Supports USS Harry S. Truman (CVN 75) Availability and Sea Trials

 LEAVE A COMMENT